How to Refund Sales Tax in QuickBooks Online

 See below for a screenshot of the original invoice and the refund.

-If you don’t refund sales tax properly in QuickBooks Online, then you may end up paying the sales liability.
+If you don’t refund sales tax properly in QuickBooks Online, then you may end up paying more than you should.

-Proper bookkeeping and accounting in QuickBooks Online take persistence and patience to master.
+Proper bookkeeping and accounting in QuickBooks Online takes persistence and patience to master.

 But it’s worthwhile to learn because having accurate books can give you insight into your business and minimize financial mistakes and surprises.